ojasd/GitProjectUploads/README.md

 # GitProjectUploads
-This Repository contains all my Graduate study projects.
+This Repository contains all my Graduate study as well as personal projects.